mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ### Inference of wrapper types

-Inference for wrapper types works as one may expect: optional and nullable types are turned into an untagged union with `undefined` and `null` respectively.
+Inference for wrapper types works as one might expect: optional and nullable types are turned into untagged unions with `undefined` and `null` respectively.
-Arrays are inferred as TypeScript's arrays.
+Arrays are inferred as TypeScript arrays (`readonly` by default).

 | Mondrian Type       | Inferred TypeScript type                                  |
 | ------------------- | --------------------------------------------------------- |